Friday, June 24, 2016

 Mid-afternoon on Rueda Medina

 Even Mother Nature was in a celebratory mood.
-After five days of grey and damp weather we had sun, glorious sun enticing flocks of day-trippers from the hotel zone in Cancun to the island.
+After five days of grey and damp weather, we had sun, glorious sun, enticing flocks of day-trippers from the hotel zone in Cancun to the island.

-It seemed that every one of the thousand-plus rental golf carts were out on the roads, overloaded with tourists.
+It seemed that every one of the thousand-plus rental golf carts was out on the roads, overloaded with tourists.
 (There is one perplexing trait in a high percentage of visitors; they feel compelled to holler and yell when touring in a golf cart.
 Why is that?)

 Street Vendors out in full force